AdobeDocs/campaign-standard.en/help/administration/using/target-mappings-in-campaign.md

 # Target mappings in Campaign{#target-mappings-in-campaign}

 Target mappings are technical objects used by Campaign in order to deliver messages.
-They contain all the technical settings required to send deliveries (addresses, phone numbers, blacklist indicators, additional identifiers...).
+They contain all the technical settings required to send deliveries (addresses, phone numbers, block list indicators, additional identifiers...).

 Administrators can access target mappings in the **[!UICONTROL Administration > Application settings > Target mappings]** menu.